Aalto-Electric-Drives/gritulator/docs/_sources/autoapi/gritulator/model/_grid_filter/index.rst

    Dynamic model for an inductive-capacitive-inductive (LCL) filter and a grid.

-   An LCL filter and inductive-resistive grid impedance, between the converter and grid voltage sources, are modeled using converter-side current, capacitor voltage and grid-side current of the LCL filter as state variables.
-Grid inductance and resistance are included in the state equation of grid-side current.
+   An LCL filter and an inductive-resistive grid impedance, between the converter and grid voltage sources, are modeled using converter current, LCL-filter capacitor voltage and grid current as state variables.
+The grid inductance and resistance are included in the state equation of the grid current.
 The point-of-common-coupling (PCC) voltage between the LCL filter and the grid impedance is separately calculated.

-   :param L_fc: Converter-side LCL filter inductance (H)
+   :param L_fc: Converter-side inductance of the LCL filter (H)
    :type L_fc: float
    :param R_fc: Converter-side series resistance (Ω)
    :type R_fc: float
-   :param L_fg: Grid-side LCL filter inductance (H)
+   :param L_fg: Grid-side inductance of the LCL filter (H)
    :type L_fg: float
    :param R_fg: Grid-side series resistance (Ω)
    :type R_fg: float
-   :param C_f: LCL Filter capacitance (F)
+   :param C_f: Capacitance of the LCL Filter (F)
    :type C_f: float
-   :param G_f: Conductance of a resistance in parallel with the LCL filter capacitor (S)
+   :param G_f: Conductance of a resistor in parallel with the LCL-filter capacitor (S)
    :type G_f: float
    :param L_g: Grid inductance (H)
    :type L_g: float